mantidproject/documents/Design/algorithm_refactoring.md

 - Provide a library of commonly used bits.
 This can be functions or functors, but probably both.
 - Figure out if there is a reasonable way for automatic chaining of those bits to build the top-level callable.
-- Have a reasonable way to document and search the existing bits, such that developers will use them in there algorithms.
+- Have a reasonable way to document and search the existing bits, such that developers will use them in their algorithms.